Psyche Cattell: Early life and education

-Academic career
+Career

-She was a research assistant at Harvard University, starting in 1922, and Stanford University from 1925 to 1926.
+Cattell was a research assistant at Harvard University, starting in 1922, and Stanford University from 1925 to 1926.
 She remained a research assistant at Harvard until 1936.
 Her time at Harvard is what led her to further research on methods of testing infants' IQs.
 She went to California to work with Lewis Terman on the Stanford Achievement Test and the development of a masculinity-femininity test.

 After her work at Stanford, she returned to Harvard in 1927.
 While working as a research assistant at Harvard she participated in and assisted with many tests regarding intelligence in children.
 While a research assistant, she discovered that many of these mental tests could be improved, as they pertained more to school aged children than to infants.
 By 1932, she was named a research fellow at Harvard and began developing a new testing method, which resulted in the Cattell Infant Intelligence Scale and was published in her book, The Measurement of Intelligence of Infants and Young Children in 1940.
 She was also an instructor in mental testing for the nursery training school of Boston.
 Throughout summers she attended many courses at institutions including Woods Hole Marine Biological Laboratory, the Mount Desert Island Biological Laboratory, and the University of Vienna.

 Cattell moved to Lancaster, Pennsylvania, where her brother was living, in 1939 to become chief psychologist at the Lancaster Guidance Clinic.
 She spent the rest of her life in the area.
 She was also a psychologist at the Lancaster County Mental Health Clinic from 1939 to 1943.
 She established a school for young children in her house, known originally as West End Nursery School and West End Nursery School and Kindergarten, in 1941.
 It became known as The Cattell School, and was formally renamed in 1945.
 She continued to operate it after her 1963 retirement from Lancaster Guidance Clinic until her 80th birthday in 1974.

 She wrote a book, Raising Children with Love and Limits, based on her experiences in 1972.
 She also wrote a column for the local newspaper Lancaster New Era titled "Children Under Eight".